a-rey/CISCO_configs/README.md

 ### Troubleshooting

-BGP issues:
+Common Issues:

-1. No BGP neighbors?
+1. No BGP neighbors...
    1. Is the local interface up&up?
    2. Any ACLs blocking TCP port 179?
    3. `remote-as` value in `neighbor` command wrong?
    4. Neighbor IP in `neighbor` command wrong?
    5. Neighbor IPs or local IP in the wrong subnet?
-2. No BGP external routes?
+2. No BGP external routes...
    1. Bad subnet defined in `network` command?
    2. Advertised subnet not in local routing table?
-      1. May need a discard route: `ip route <network> <mask> null0`
+      1. May need to use a discard route: `ip route <network> <mask> null0`

 Example troubleshooting output: